 Syrian Immigration Crisis

-The major crisis faced by the neighboring countries is how to accommodate these refugees.
+The major crisis faced by the neighboring countries is how to accommodate the Syrian refugees.
 Whether to accept them or not?
 It is human tendency to run away from a war which is not theirs to fight.

 The most wanted country at the moment is Germany (most applied asylum applications).
 Hungary, Sweden, Austria, Norway, Finland and many more are following its footsteps.
 Not all the migrants enter the state legally.
 Since the process of granting asylum is very long, migrants try to enter these countries illegally.
 The usual routes is by the Mediterranean sea in flimsy dinghy boats or wooden boats.

-The crisis is worsening by the passing day and we need to realize how serious this situation is.
+The Syrian Immigration crisis is worsening by the passing day and we need to realize how serious this situation is.
 One thing is clear the war won’t stop till it has run its course.